ferzeg3420/quizButInGerman/README.md

 Make sure to turn up your speakers.

 ## STEP 3
-Put the file named deutsche in your ~/bin/ directory.
+Put the file named *deutsche* in your ~/bin/ directory.
 But first, you need to make sure it is executable by issuing this command:

 ```
 chmod u+x deutsche
 ```

-in the directory where this file is in.
+Remember that to issue this last command, you must be in the directory where the *deutsche* file is in.

 ## STEP 4

-Use emacs or sublime or nano or any other editor.
-To edit the shell script.
+Use emacs, vim, sublime, nano or any other editor to edit the *deutsche* shell script:

 ```
-vim deutsche
+${EDITOR} deutsche
 ```

 look for these variables: